OrzGeeker/OrzMC/README.md

 $ orzmcs
 ```

-The Game Content be saved under user's home directory, and named `.minecraft`
+The game resources are saved under user's home directory, and named `.minecraft`

 # Tips